How the Leading Edge Energy Tender process works

 One of our Energy Management Consultants will invite you to a virtual or in-person meeting to discuss our findings and recommendations.

 The next step in the energy tender process is to book a meeting with you.
-We book a date ahead of time of expiry.
+We book a date ahead of the time of expiry.
 During the meeting, offers are presented and explained.

-We also talk you through the state of the energy markers allowing you to make an educated decision on how to proceed and how long for.
+We will also talk you through the state of the energy markers allowing you to make an educated decision on how to proceed and how long for.

 However, retailers have the right to rescind offers whenever they like.
 This can happen when electricity prices unexpectedly shoot up and retailers will rescind.